nkohen/IUGradMathCrashCourse/README.md

 I have compiled [a succinct list](#cryptography-resources) of relatively easy readings introducing the relevant ideas in cryptography, and in particular Elliptic Curve Schnorr digital signatures.
 I expect that these readings alone, along with some [accompanying exercises](exercises.md), will be sufficient to learn enough cryptography to acheive our goals, though further exploration is of course allowed/encouraged.

 I recommend you begin with the [Discrete Log Problem](DLOGExcerpt.pdf) and then the [Elliptic Curve](EllipticCurveExcerpt.pdf) excerpts, and then move on to my blog posts about [Schnorr signatures](https://suredbits.com/introduction-to-schnorr-signatures/) and then the [MuSig protocol](https://suredbits.com/schnorr-applications-musig/).
 Finally, you will be ready to read the actual [MuSig Paper](https://eprint.iacr.org/2018/068.pdf) followed by the [MuSig2 Paper](https://eprint.iacr.org/2020/1261.pdf) which improves upon it, though I do not expect or encourage any of you to read the actual proofs in these papers, only the actual constructions (which constitute only the first few pages of each paper).
 If you are interested in the details of why MuSig2 needs to avoid hash-sum collisions, I will also encourage you to read [Wagner Generalized Birthday Problem Paper](https://www.iacr.org/archive/crypto2002/24420288/24420288.pdf), which is also a fun read for its own sake.

+None of these readings should be prohibitively hard, if something is it is probably not something you need to be reading (e.g. we won't be reading all of the MuSig or MuSig2 papers, only the construction parts), if you're unsure then ask!

 This reading list should suffice for our purposes, but I have also included some [extra readings below](#cryptography-resources) if you are interested in learning more, and there is much more out there and you should feel free to ask me for further resources if you have any specific (or vague) interests you would like to pursue.